senimanjs/seniman/README.md

 serve(root, 3002);

 ```
-The entire Counter component -- including the `onClick` handler -- runs on the server.
-This also means you can directly access your database and other backend services from your component code, and even modify the UI state directly based on the result of your database queries.
+The entire `Counter` component, including the `onClick` handler, runs on the server.
+This means you can directly access your database and other backend services from your component code, and even modify the UI state directly based on the result of your database queries.
 Here's an example with Redis:

 ```js
 ...